fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Add-AzureWorkerRole.md

 # Add-AzureWorkerRole

 ## SYNOPSIS
-Creates required files and configuration (sometimes referred to as scaffolding) for a custom worker role.
+Creates required files and configuration for a custom worker role.

 ## SYNTAX